kornphanmuangbun/kornbik/README.md

 - 💞️ I’m looking to collaborate on ...

-- 📫 How to reach me ...
+- 📫 how to contact me kornphanmuangbun@gmail.com

 <!---

-kornbik/master is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+main/master is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub My profile

-You can click the Preview link to take a look at your changes.
+I can click the Preview link to take a look at my changes

 --->